jamie609/securin-recipe-api/README.md

 Submitted by,
 Samuel Jackson A
-Intern role : Security Analyst mail id: 814722104138@trp.srmtrichy.edu.in
+Opted Intern role : Security Analyst
+Mail id: 814722104138@trp.srmtrichy.edu.in

 ## Project Overview
 A Full-Stack Secure API built for the Securin Inc Labs assessment.
 This project parses a JSON dataset of recipes, stores them in an in-memory H2 database, and exposes them via a RESTful API with advanced filtering and security best practices.